Ehrlichiosis: Types

 Ixodes scapularis is another type of tick that can spread Ehrlichiosis muris eauclairensis.

 The latter three infections are not well studied.
 Ehrlichia muris eauclairensis was recently discovered and has low reporting numbers because it is relatively new, and its symptoms resemble the symptoms caused by other Ehrlichia bacteria.

-In 2008, human infection by a Panola Mountain (in Georgia, USA) Ehrlichia species was reported.
+In 2008, human infection by a Panola Mountain (in Georgia, US) Ehrlichia species was reported.
 On August 3, 2011, infection by a yet-unnamed bacterium in the genus Ehrlichia was reported, carried by deer ticks and causing flu-like symptoms in at least 25 people in Minnesota and Wisconsin.
 Until then, human ehrlichiosis was thought to be very rare or absent in both states.
 The new species, which is genetically very similar to an Ehrlichia species found in Eastern Europe and Japan called E. muris, was identified at a Mayo Clinic Health System hospital in Eau Claire.

 Ehrlichia species are transported between cells through the host cell filopodia during the initial stages of infection; whereas, in the final stages of infection, the pathogen ruptures the host cell membrane.